scriptPilot/app-framework/docs/app-component.md

 </template>
 ```

-If you want to assign CSS declarations to your application, you should do it in the app component:
+If you want to assign CSS declarations to your complete application, you should do it in the app component:

 ```
   ...